Systems Thinking Atelier,

 Why this Systems Thinking Atelier?

 World wide a lot of people want to use Systems Thinking to better understand the world around them.
+In fact: Systems Thinking is no longer optional.
 There are a lot of organizations who can help to learn Systems Thinking.
 You will find many tools to help you.
 It’s the best to use tools with pen and paper.
 But if you can use them, sometimes it’s great to use the tool digital.
 Then you want them quick, online and FREE.

 Why an Atelier